hameedsrepo/JSON-Parser/README.md

 ### BlackBoxTesting
 This is a project in the solution to represent how we could implement black box testing (not knowing anything about the inner workings of the code to test).

+I don't actually implement the logic to parse the file itself and calculate what I think it should be as I already have in the JSON Parser Project.
+I just hard coded the expected values for my two test files.
+In a real life scenario I would actually implement said logic since I will most likely not be the developer of the code in test.

 ___

 ## **The Problem:**